Mark Andrews Player Prop Bets for NFL Week 17 | Baltimore vs. Los Angeles 1/2/2022

 Season Stats

-- Andrews has grabbed 93 passes and leads his team with 1,187 receiving yards plus nine touchdowns.
-He has been targeted 132 times, and averages 79.1 yards per game.
+- Andrews has reeled in 93 balls, with a team-high 1,187 receiving yards plus nine touchdowns.
+He has been targeted 132 times, and is averaging 79.1 yards per game.

 - Andrews has been the target of 132 of his team's 547 passing attempts this season, or 24.1% of the target share.

-- Andrews has seen the ball thrown his way 19 times in the red zone this season, 27.5% of his team's 69 red zone pass attempts.
+- Andrews (19 red zone targets) has been the recipient of 27.5% of his team's 69 red zone pass attempts.

-- The Ravens, who rank 16th in the NFL in points scored, have dropped back to pass 54.9% of the time while opting for the ground attack 45.1% of the time.
+- The Ravens, who rank 16th in the NFL in points scored, have attempted a pass 54.9% of the time while running the ball 45.1% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Andrews' matchup with the Rams.